KittyGiraudel/site/_posts/2020-12-10-accessible-icon-links.md

   <span class="sr-only">Twitter</span>
 </a>
 ```

+{% info %}
+Chris Heilmann asked me whether using the `aria-label` attribute or a `<title>` element in the SVG would be simpler than having a visually hidden element.
+The latter solution provides [better support with older assistive technologies](https://twitter.com/goetsu/status/1334596736833232896?s=20) and avoids [`aria-label` internationalisation issues](https://heydonworks.com/article/aria-label-is-a-xenophobe/).
+{% endinfo %}

 There is still a bit more we need to do.
 Since we provided a descriptive text, we can safely remove the SVG markup from the accessibility tree by adding the `aria-hidden` attribute.